leanprover/fp-lean/functional-programming-lean/src/monad-transformers/order.md

 ```
 However, there is a subtle difference between these return values.
 In the case of `M1`, the outermost constructor is `Except.ok`, and it contains a pair of the unit constructor with the final state.
-In the case of `M2`, the outermost constructor is the pair, which contains `Except.ok` applied only to the unit constructor, with the final state outside of `Except.ok`.
+In the case of `M2`, the outermost constructor is the pair, which contains `Except.ok` applied only to the unit constructor.
+The final state is outside of `Except.ok`.
 In both cases, the program returns the counts of vowels and consonants.

 On the other hand, only one monad yields a count of vowels and consonants when the string causes an exception to be thrown.